fre-denni/portfolio-2024/src/pages/about.md

 <div class="inner">

-## Ciao!
+## Jack-of-all-trades <br/> && Master of Fuffa

+Ciao!
 I’m Federico, an Interaction Designer that likes to find opportunities in complex problems, break them down and squeeze out products and experiences.

 Designer by day and Wannabe Developer by night,
 I enjoy exploring new tech, and use coding to resolve problems.